Social-Evolution-and-Behavior/anTraX/docs/configuration.md

 ![Labels file](images/labels.png)

-The ***IDs*** tab is an easy way to configure the list of labels for cases where animals are marked with two color tags: First, check the boxes of the color tags used.
+The ***IDs*** tab is an easy way to configure the list of labels for cases where animals are marked with two color tags.
+First, check the boxes of the color tags used.
 A label list containing all possible combinations will be created.
-Next, trim the list to include only the actually used combinations.
+Next, trim the list to only include the combinations actually used.
 Finally, add no-ant labels as needed.

 ### Tuning the graph propagation step

 The **Propagation** tab is used to configure the graph propagation step.

 Propation is done in parallel on movie groups.
 You can select how movies are grouped using the ***Group by*** drop down list.
 The ***movie*** option will processed separately.
 This is the fastest option, but will be less optimal near the start/end of the movie.
-It is appropriate for either long movies or when movies are not continious in time.
+It is appropriate for either long movies or when movies are not continuous in time.
 The ***subdir*** option will group movies according to the subdirectory organization (see the [data organization page ](data_organization.md)).
 The ***experiment*** option will group all movies in the experiment together.
-This is the slowest option, and is recommended only for short experiement (less than 24 hours).
+This is the slowest option, and is recommended only for short experiements (less than 24 hours).
 The ***custom*** option allows the user to define custom movie groups.

-The groups are enumerated by sequence of integers from 1 to the number of groups.
+The groups are enumerated in sequence from 1 to the number of groups.
 This enumeration is used in the [batch run](propagation.md#propagating-ids-on-tracklet-graphs) to identify the group.

-The **Pairs search depth** parameter controls the graph radius over which the algorithm search for topological propagation opportunities (see the [anTraX paper]).
-High number might give better results, but will overhead the algorithm.
+The **Pairs search depth** parameter controls the graph radius over which the algorithm searches for topological propagation opportunities (see the [anTraX paper]).
+A high number might give better results, but will overhead the algorithm.
 A value between 5-10 usually gives the best tradeoff.

-The **Max iteration** parameter imposes a limit on the number of total iterations the propagation algorithms performs.
+The **Max iteration** parameter imposes a limit on the number of total iterations the propagation algorithm performs.
 In most cases, the algorithm converges after a few iterations.
 For the rare cases where it does not, a value of 10 usually represents a good tradeoff.

 The **Impossible speed** parameter is used to filter out cases where the algorithm assigns IDs to tracklets that represent an impossible traveling speed for an ant.
 Use a very conservative value here, as many times there is a lag in the movie (as a results of skipping frames in the recording) that is not captured correctly by the interval frame data.
 A value of at least twice the max speed is recommended.